Loading organizations...

 Key people at CINESHARES.

-CINESHARES was founded by Mariah Lichtenstern (Founder).
+CINESHARES was founded in 2015 by Mariah Lichtenstern (Founder).

 Cineshares is a web platform founded in 2014 that connects independent filmmakers with investors, production teams, audiences, and tools to streamline film production and distribution.[1][2][3][4]
 It solves the challenge of funding and commercial viability for underrepresented filmmakers by using demographic data, market analysis, production scheduling, budgeting, and legal support, allowing creators to focus on their art while democratizing access to the film industry.[2][4]
 Based in Sacramento, the bootstrapped company gained early traction through accelerators like Founder Institute Silicon Valley (2015) and competitions such as Impact Venture Capital’s Entrepreneurs Showcase and Sacramento Kings Capitalize.[4]